Useful Links, Contacts

 Classic Managed Care Plan, or “Classic”

 The majority of employees elect the Classic plan and enjoy a lower premium cost.
 However, benefits are only provided if you access care through providers that are in-network, similar to an HMO.
 There are no benefits if you go outside the network, except for emergencies that arise while traveling.
 Our network is nationwide.

 Point of Service Plan, or “POS”

 This is a “dual option” plan.
 Your out-of-pocket costs are determined by whether you seek care from an in-network provider or an out-of-network provider.
 You enjoy the same in-network benefits as the Classic plan.
 You also have some coverage if you seek health care outside the network, although those benefits have more cost-sharing.

-Refer to the side-by-side comparison of the two plans to help you decide which is best for you and your family.
+Refer to the side-by-side comparison of the two plans to help you decide which is better for you and your family.
 To see more details, click on the Summary Plan Description.
-The savings you would enjoy under UAMS SmartCare are the same under both plans.
+The savings you enjoy under UAMS SmartCare are the same under both plans.